 love what it loves.

-In the next lines of ‘Wild Geese’ the speaker informs the reader that he or she only needs to turn to nature and follow his or her heart.
-She writes, “You only have to let the soft animal of your body love what it loves”.
+In the following lines of ‘Wild Geese,’ the speaker informs the reader that he or she only needs to turn to nature and follow their heart.
+She writes, “You only have to let the soft animal of your body love what it loves.”
 She seems to be reminding her reader that they are human, yes, but they are still an animal who needs to survive and thrive, just as other animals in nature do.
 In line six, she begins a two-way conversation with her reader.

 Tell me about despair, yours, and I will tell you mine.